best in class

 App compatibility vs non-app compatibility

-Best overall couples sex toy
+Best couples sex toy overall

 Type: Vibrator | Material: Silicone | App compatibility vs. non-app compatibility: App compatible

-“The ultimate couples toy,” according to Emily Morse, doctor of human sexuality and host of Sex With Emily on Sirius XM, is the Sync from We-Vibe, a Canadian company that celebrated its tenth anniversary last year.
-The wearable, C-shaped vibe is a favorite of Vanessa Marin, a licensed psychotherapist and writer specializing in sex therapy.
-The way it works is fairly straightforward.
-While one end is worn internally, the external part lies, if a female-bodied person’s wearing it, on the clit, explains Carolanne Marcantonio, a licensed master social worker and sex therapist based in Brooklyn, who is a fan of the Sync.
-“You can wear it during penetration for both G-spot and clitoral stimulation,” she says.
-That means you’re experiencing stimulation from penetration as well as from the toy, at essentially every possible angle.
+The Sync from We-Vibe is a wearable, C-shaped vibe that is one of the best-loved toys in the category.
+I’m always impressed by We-Vibe: the strength of the vibrations, the very smooth feel of its silicone, and its products’ overall design are all top notch.
+The way the Sync works is fairly straightforward.
+One end is worn internally while the external part lays on the clit.
+That means you’re experiencing stimulation from penetration as well as from the toy at essentially every possible angle.
 What makes the Sync especially user-friendly is that the angle of the toy is adjustable, so it bends to more comfortably fit the wearer’s shape.
-Plus it can be controlled with an accompanying remote (or an app if your partner isn’t in the same room), so you or your partner can adjust the settings without fiddling around with tiny buttons down there.
-While I am currently single, I have used some of We-Vibe’s other vibrators before and have always been impressed by the strength of the vibrations, the very smooth feel of the silicone, and the overall design.
+Plus, it can be controlled with an accompanying remote (or an app if your partner isn’t in the same room), so you or your partner can adjust the settings without fiddling around with tiny buttons down there.
+Emily Morse, doctor of human sexuality and host of Sex With Emily on Sirius XM, sums it up: “The ultimate couples toy.”

 Best body vibrator